cipico/cipico/README.md

-# MappSys
+# CIPICO
-MappSys is a subtheme of base theme Bulma for Drupal.
+CIPICO is a subtheme of base theme Bulma for Drupal.
 It has Bulma CSS framework, Sass, and Font Awesome built-in.

 ## Features